Therapy for pregnancy, children & families.

 I create a safe space for learning and growth.

 Within our sessions, I provide a climate of safety where you feel comfortable to explore new ways of interacting with yourself and others.
 As adults or kids, we are often asking ourselves the same questions — Am I accepted?
 Is it safe to be who I am?
-As a strengths-based therapist, I remind you that your child is doing the best they can and we can choose to be kind to ourselves during times of growth and change.
+As a strengths-based therapist, I remind you that you or your child is doing the best they can and we can choose to be kind to ourselves during times of growth and change.

 3.